TheAbubakrAbu/Al-Adhan-Prayer-Times/README.md

 # Al-Adhan | Prayer Times

+**Apple Ecosystem App** – Available on iPhone, iPad, Mac, and Apple Watch

-A free, beginner-friendly Islamic prayer times app with unique Traveling Mode, qibla direction, and widgets.
+Welcome to **Al-Adhan**, a free, beginner-friendly Islamic prayer times app with unique Traveling Mode, qibla direction, and widgets.

-Published on the App Store on December 31, 2023.
+I was a 17-year-old in high school when this app was published on the App Store on December 31, 2023.

 ## Overview